Morgan, Lewis & Bockius: 21st century

+Morgan, Lewis & Bockius originally held the domain name MLB.com, which it transferred to Major League Baseball in September 2000.
+MLB Commissioner Rob Manfred, elected in 2015, is an alumnus of the firm.

-Following the chairmanships of Thomas Lefevre, then Francis "Fran" Milone in 2014, Jami Wintz McKeon– who had started with the firm in 1981 –was elected to chair the firm, distinguishing her as leading the largest female-chaired law firm in the world.
-Re-elected in 2018; McKeon is a proponent of work flexibility, such as remote work, and has received numerous professional awards, including, in 2017, being named a "Client Service All-Star" by BTT Consulting Group and a "Business Hall of Fame Icon" by The Philadelphia Inquirer.
+In 2014, Jami Wintz McKeon, who joined the firm in 1981, became its first female chair.
+Re-elected in 2018, she has supported flexible work, such as remote options, and earned honors including a 2017 "Client Service All-Star" title from BTT Consulting Group and a "Business Hall of Fame Icon" award from The Philadelphia Inquirer.
+Under her leadership, Morgan Lewis expanded globally and received annual Gold Standard Certification from the Women in Law Empowerment Forum (WILEF).
 During McKeon's tenure, the firm has continued to scale its national and international presence, growing into one of the largest law firms in the world.

-Under her leadership, the firm has also been recognized annually with Gold Standard Certification by the Women in Law Empowerment Forum (WILEF).
+In 2012 Ted Cruz, a Morgan Lewis partner and head of the U.S. Supreme Court and Appellate Litigation practice, left Morgan Lewis upon becoming a United States Senator.

 In 2015, Morgan Lewis filed a historic amicus brief for the definitive Supreme Court case of Obergefell v.
 Hodges, on behalf of 379 companies, including Apple, Google, Microsoft, Amazon, Walmart, JPMorgan Chase, and the New England Patriots, which argued "a business case for legalizing same-sex marriage across the country."
-Partner Susan Baker Manning, who authored the brief, in 2018, was added as a full-time senior trial lawyer to the firm's pro bono group led by senior counsel Rachel Strong, with focus remaining primarily on refugee and civil rights, and "issue-based litigation", according to firm chair Jami McKeon.
+Partner Susan Baker Manning, who authored the brief, in 2018 was added as a full-time senior trial lawyer to the firm's pro bono group led by senior counsel Rachel Strong, with focus remaining primarily on refugee and civil rights, and "issue-based litigation", according to firm chair Jami McKeon.
 The firm is an affiliate firm of the Minority Corporate Counsel Association (MCCA).